-People often think they should go to therapy when they are in pain.
+People often think the right moment to start therapy is when they are in pain.
 Existential, interpersonal – whatever its origin, pain is what usually brings people to therapy.
-Naturally – it can be a great way for us to grow and heal.
+Naturally – therapy is a great way for us to heal and grow.
 BUT/AND 🙂 ➝

-Non of us has an algorithm for figuring life out – all by ourselves.
-Inevitably, there are moments we all need support simply because we are confused or feel lost, we’re facing a new situation or life throws us a curved ball.
+None of us has an algorithm for figuring life out – all by ourselves.
+Inevitably, there are moments we all need support simply because we are confused or feel lost, we’re facing a new situation, or life throws us a curve ball.
 It doesn’t have to be because something traumatic happened.
-Life in its complexity is at times plenty enough.
+Life in its complexity is, at times, plenty enough.

 Whatever your situation, if you want to have a clearer sense of who you are and why certain things happen or keep repeating, psychotherapy might be a good choice.